by Janis / 0 comments - Orginally published:5th November 2019

 On a cold winter’s morning in December, we stood at the Berlin Wall Memorial reading the horrific stories of division and pain, and I could barely stem my tears.

 On 13th August 1961, the lives of so many innocent German families were to change forever.
-I just couldn’t imagine the incredible heartache and despair the residence of Berlin were succumbed to.
+I couldn’t imagine the incredible heartache and despair the residents of Berlin succumbed to.

 Berlin Wall along Bernauer Strasse

-Prior to the wall being erected, efforts within Germany were being made by the communist Germany Democratic Republic (GDR) to stop East Berliners migrating to the west.
-During the late 1940s and 1950s, it is believed that over three million people defected to the west.
+Prior to the wall being erected, the communist Germany Democratic Republic (GDR) tried to stop the flood of East Berliners from migrating to West Berlin.
+During the late 1940s and 1950s, it is believed that over three million people defected to the West.

 Sections removed from the Berlin Wall